JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

-Note that the last example returns a `Taylor1` series of order 4, instead of order 5; this is be consistent with the number of known coefficients of the returned series, since the rersult corresponds to factorize `t` in the numerator to cancel the samee factor in the denominator.
+Note that the last example returns a `Taylor1` series of order 4, instead of order 5; this is be consistent with the number of known coefficients of the returned series, since the result corresponds to factorize `t` in the numerator to cancel the same factor in the denominator.

 If no valid Taylor expansion can be computed an error is thrown, for instance, when a derivative is not defined at the expansion point, or it simply diverges.